-But you may want to be choose your lotion carefully, since many contain ingredients that can actually dry out your skin even more.
-One of the biggest culprits for dry skin is alcohol.
-Alcohols like ethanol, isopropyl alcohol, and methanol are often used to make a lotion feel lighter or act as a preservative.
-But these alcohols can dry out your skin’s protective barrier and make it difficult to keep moisture locked in.
+But you may want to choose your lotion carefully.
+Many contain ingredients that can dry out your skin even more.
+One of the biggest ingredients that can cause dry skin is alcohol.

+Companies often use alcohols like ethanol, isopropyl alcohol, and methanol to make a lotion feel lighter or to act as a preservative.
+These alcohols can dry out your skin’s protective barrier and make it difficult to lock in moisture.

-Because of this, you may want to avoid products containing “sodium lauryl sulfate” or “sodium laureth sulfate.”
+Because of this, you may want to avoid products containing sodium lauryl sulfate or sodium laureth sulfate.
 If you’re unsure, look for product packaging that specifically says “sulfate-free.”

 Some tattoo artists may not agree to tattoo a person with psoriasis, even when someone doesn’t have active plaques.
 Some states even prohibit tattoo artists from tattooing a person with active psoriasis or eczema.